 Queen ElizabethBorn on April 21, 1926, Princess Elizabeth became the heir presumptive in 1936 when her uncle King Edward abdicated the throne to her father King George.
 She became Queen Elizabeth II in 1952 and has four children with husband Prince Phillip.

 Left: Princess Elizabeth at eight months old in December 1926.Getty Images

-Left: Prince Phillip of Greece on July 1, 1922.Getty Images
+Left: Prince Philip of Greece on July 1, 1922.Getty Images

 PRINCE CHARLES, PRINCE OF WALES, DUKE OF CORNWALLThe first child of Queen Elizabeth and Prince Phillip, Prince Charles was born November 14, 1948 and began what would become a legacy as the longest-serving heir apparent in British history.
 He shares two sons with the late Princess Diana and is married to Camilla Parker Bowles, the Duchess of Cornwall.

 Left: Prince Charles in his official first birthday photo in 1949 taken at Buckingham Palace.Getty Images